-Jeffri Murrugarra
+Jeffri Murrugarra-Llerena

 In 2022, I obtained my Masters in Computer Science from Federal University of Rio Grande do Sul, where I worked with Prof. Claudio Rosito Jung at the department of informatics.
 Our research lies problems about spherical images and oriented object detectors.
 Previously, I obtained a Bachelor of Science in Computer Science from National University of Trujillo.
+During my undergrad studies I did an exchange bachelor for a year at the University of Sao Paulo (ICMC).

 Email / CV / Linkedin / Google Scholar / Github